 - 6.43 A number of representations have been received relating to localised flooding.
 The application site is within Flood Zone 1 (least probability of flooding) and as such, there are no objections to the development in relation to flood risk. - 6.44 In respect of surface water, the Council's Drainage Consultant originally advised that the Flood Risk Assessment is generally acceptable.
 However, at the detailed design stage the following will be required: - 1 The potential impact of higher groundwater levels than found in the recent site investigations on the infiltration system proposed. - 2 Given that only the south-west part of the site demonstrated acceptable infiltration rates and the proposed pond here is adjacent to existing residential development, the design of this element is most important and protection of nearby property will need to be guaranteed in the design.
-Flood exceedance routing plans should be later submitted. - As required by the Council's Drainage Consultant, the above sustainable drainage details can be secured by condition. - 6.45 Notwithstanding the above position, given the nature of the concerns regarding drainage issues raised by the Parish Council and neighbours, further advice was sought from the Council's Drainage Consultant.
-The advice received is that an outline of foul drainage proposals as well as flood exceedance routing details should be provided at this stage.
-This information has been requested from the applicant, and at the time of writing has not been provided.
-However, an update will be provided at the Committee meeting on this issue.
+Flood exceedance routing plans should be later submitted. - 6.45 Notwithstanding the above position, given the nature of the concerns regarding drainage issues raised by the Parish Council and neighbours, further advice was sought from the Council's Drainage Consultant.
+The advice received was that an outline of foul drainage proposals as well as flood exceedance routing details should be provided.
+This information was submitted and the indicative plans illustrated the use of cesspools for the 8 dwellings proposed.
+The Council's Drainage Consultant advised that the use of cesspools is very much a last resort, and that the environmental impact should be considered.
+In respect of the flood exceedance plan, flood flows would run from the proposed pond to the west of the site apparently towards the adjacent house